355 pokedex entries by ghostslythe

 This uncommon Pokémon stands vigil over the sites of natural disasters.
 Shedsol's legs never appear to move as it eerily advances.

-Said to be formed from aggrieved Lopunny spirits trapped in clay from their burrows, Spiribas stands menacing vigil over the plains.
+Said to be formed from aggrieved Lopunny spirits trapped in clay from their burrows, Spiripunny stands menacing vigil over the plains.
 It constantly mutters curses that only activate when threats are nearby.

 Often Gabther stakes a claim on caves, kicking out most other Pokémon.
 When it viciously attacks, this Pokémon whirls about, its wings just as sharp as the scythes attached to its arms.